Conducting an HR assessment

 Be impartial, honest, and don’t ignore data

-If you don't collect and analyze HR data, you might miss opportunities to improve.
-Use data to help you make decisions.
-Look at things like turnover rates, employee satisfaction, or hiring metrics.
+If you don't collect and analyze HR data, you may miss opportunities to improve.
+Use data to help you make decisions and review turnover rates, employee satisfaction, and hiring metrics.

 Follow through and communicate changes